FAQ: Low-carb & keto

 Do people who stop a low-carb diet and return to their old eating habits regain weight fast?
 Can low-carb diets cause “carb intolerance”?

-When following low-carb diets people lose more weight than on other diets (on average).
-So it is logical that when people return to their old diet they regain more.
+When following low-carb diets, people tend to lose more weight than on other diets (on average).
+So it is logical that when people return to their old diet they might regain more.
 It is simply a bigger step in the wrong direction, compared to going off other diets.

-There’s no evidence for the speculation that low carb would cause carb intolerance.
+There’s no evidence for the speculation that eating low carb would cause carb intolerance.

-However, a temporary “cheat day” may lead to filling up stored sugars in the body (glycogen), which binds more water, adding weight.
-This water weight (perhaps 1-2 pounds) quickly disappears within days when you go low carb again.
+However, a temporary “cheat day” may lead to filling up your body’s sugar stores (glycogen), which binds more water, adding weight.
+This water weight (perhaps 1-2 pounds or slightly more) quickly disappears within days when you go low carb again.

 How do I STOP losing weight?